Thug Life (2025 film): Plot

 Two years later, Sakthivel returns to Delhi, cold, calculated, and vengeful, having learnt martial arts from Nepali monks to aid in his quest.
 He learns that Jeeva has suffered traumatic memory loss due to the hysteria of learning about his supposed death and the subsequent manhandling by Manickam.
-Sakthivel then travels to Tiruchendur, where Jeeva and Mangai now live, and gets distraught upon seeing his wife in a pitiable condition — to the point that she is unable to remember who he is — prompting him to avenge his betrayers.
+Sakthivel then travels to Tiruchendur, where Jeeva and Mangai now live, and is distraught upon seeing his wife in a pitiable condition — she cannot remember who he is — prompting him to avenge his betrayers.
 He then proceeds to eliminate them one by one: he kills Anburaj by pushing his head against a helicopter's rotors, Pathrose by stabbing and pushing him in front of a running train, and Manickam by shooting and pushing him off a bridge in Goa.
 Only Amaran and Kahlua remain; Kahlua surrenders to Sakthivel and acts as his spy to track Amaran.
 However, Amaran soon discovers this and regrettably kills him.
-Sakthivel meets Jai, the son of Samuel Royappa from the shootout in 1994, making a deal with him that Sakthivel will give up his important political and business contacts to Jai to expose systemic corruption, while Jai will let Sakthivel kill Amaran for his revenge.
-Sakthivel later contacts Indrani, his mistress, who is now with Amaran in a one-sided relationship.
+Sakthivel meets Jai, the son of Samuel Royappa from the 1994 shootout, and makes a deal with him: Sakthivel will give up his important political and business contacts to Jai to expose systemic corruption, while Jai will let Sakthivel kill Amaran for revenge.
+Sakthivel later contacts Indrani, his mistress, who is now in a one-sided relationship with Amaran.
 However, Deepak unknowingly kills her in a controlled bomb blast meant for Amaran, devastating both Sakthivel and Amaran.
-Whilst trying to save her, Sakthivel is injured when a ceiling collapses on him.
+Whilst trying to save her, Sakthivel is injured when the ceiling collapses on him.
 He is rescued by Jai and taken to his house.

-During his recovery, Sakthivel is treated by Dr. Anna, who is revealed to be Amaran’s long-lost sister, Chandra — the one separated during the 1994 shootout.
+During his recovery, Sakthivel is treated by Dr. Anna, who is revealed to be Amaran's long-lost sister, Chandra — the one separated during the 1994 shootout.
 Sakthivel summons Amaran to the location of the original shootout.
 There, the two engage in a one-on-one fight.
-As the battle ends, Sakthivel convinces Amaran that he was not responsible for his father's death, making Amaran realize his mistake, while Chandra arrives at the scene with Jai after having learnt of her long-lost brother's whereabouts from Sakthivel.
-Just when Amaran and Chandra are about to reunite as siblings, Deepak intervenes and fires a shot at Amaran.
+As the battle ends, Sakthivel convinces Amaran that he was not responsible for his father's death, making Amaran realise his mistake.
+Chandra arrives at the scene with Jai after having learnt of her long-lost brother's whereabouts from Sakthivel.
+Just when Amaran and Chandra are about to reunite, Deepak intervenes and fires a shot at Amaran.
 Sakthivel shields him, but the bullet fatally wounds Amaran.
 Sakthivel kills Deepak and tries to revive Amaran, but he dies from his injuries, leaving Sakthivel and Chandra devastated.
 Sakthivel later reflects on how death has haunted him throughout his life — taking his mother during childbirth, his brother through betrayal, and now Amaran, who was like a son to him.